Sufficiency of Scripture

 We take the Bible as our authoritative and sufficient source of instruction for all of life and godliness.
 We strive to make the Bible the basis for all that we do and are always looking to the word of God, seeking to reform ourselves according to the plain teachings of Scripture.

 In support of a high view of Scripture, we are a confessional church and take the 1689 London Baptist Confession as the best summary of our core beliefs.
-We also affirm A Biblical Confession for Uniting Church and Family authored by the National Center for Family Integrated Churches as a timely statement about the biblical order and unity of the family.
-We believe this confession summarizes our view that building up the family is crucial to the stability and health of the Church of Jesus Christ.
+As innovative and liberal views of Scripture spread around us, the 1689 LBC helps anchor us to solid and historic understandings of the Scriptures that have been the lifeblood of the church for centuries.
+We also appreciate this declaration authored by the National Center for Family Integrated Churches as a timely statement about the Biblical order and unity of the family.
+The culture at large is actively undermining a Biblical understanding of the family, and this declaration helps the church focus on defending against this cultural encroachment.

 Christ-Centered, Expository Preaching

 We believe that the pattern of scripture teaches us that preaching is to proclaim Christ.
-Whether from the old or new testament, we preach verse by verse through sections or whole books of the Bible, with periodic theme-oriented preaching – always governed by the Word.
-We believe that the story of all of the Bible points to the power of the risen Savior.
+Whether from the Old or New Testament, we preach the word of God, going verse by verse through sections or whole books of the Bible, with periodic theme-oriented preaching – always governed by the Word.
+We believe that the story of all of the Bible points to the power of the risen Savior, and we intend to preach the word of God to its fullest and deepest extent that we can.

 We do not systematize age segregation, but encourage families to worship together and fellowship together.
 Our church has no age-specific programs for youth, singles or seniors.
 Instead, we worship together.